Prince Louis pictured being pushed in wheelbarrow by Kate before fifth birthday

 The family live in Adelaide Cottage in Windsor’s Home Park and Louis attends the private Lambrook School near Ascot in Berkshire alongside his brother and sister Prince George and Princess Charlotte.

-Louis is expected to accompany his siblings in the procession from Westminster Abbey which will follow the King’s coronation on 6 May, according to reports.
+Louis is expected to accompany his siblings in the procession from Westminster Abbey which will follow the King’s coronation on May 6, according to newspaper reports.

 He was christened Louis Arthur Charles at 11 weeks old, by the Archbishop of Canterbury Justin Welby, at the Chapel Royal, St James’s Palace, in front of friends and family.